 - An implementation plan that fully defines who uses the software, how, and when.

-- A training plan and detailed user documentation to ensure new personnel aren’t left frustrated and with questions in case of turnover.
+- A training plan and detailed user documentation to ensure new personnel isn’t left frustrated and with questions in case of turnover.

 Keys to effective custom software development